Romans-I-XVI/Roku-gameEngine/README.md

 gameObject
 ------
-A game object is an object that has been created using the function newEmptyObject(), this is usually done internally using by defining a new object using defineObject() and then creating a new instance of it using createInstance().
+A game object is an object that has been created using the function newEmptyObject(), this is usually done internally by defining a new object using defineObject() and then creating a new instance of it using createInstance().
 Instructions on doing this can be found above.

 The basic game object structure looks like this.
 ```brightscript